ellakoa/postcard-poem/content/posts/poppy-lanterns.md

   Poppies shine with hope
   in the morning sun

-  In a golden haze daylight fades
-  Petals, spent, drift gently down
+  In a golden haze as daylight fades petals, spent, drift gently down
   Caught by a breeze
   rest on the ground